anje123/Turing-Ecommerce-API/README.md

 All errors are handled properly, using the mentioned documentation.<br />
 MVC Framework is used in this API project.<br />

-Project details can be found at : https://turing.ly/dashboard/challenge

 swagger file : [swagger](https://backendapi.turing.com/docs/)